Golf Tutorials

 • You strike the ball pretty well... sometimes.
 Consistency is your biggest challenge.

-• Mishits are common an annoying problem.
+• Mishits are a common and annoying problem.
 You don't always find the dead center of the clubface, leading to a frustrating loss of distance.

 • You can shape the ball a little, but it's often unintentional (hello, slice!).